-Students are expected to attend all Clinical Education assigned days.
+Students are expected to be present and on time for all clinical hours.
 Clinical education courses are professional courses, and the motivated student will strive for perfect attendance during all clinical education experiences.
 A record of completed hours, absences, and tardiness will be kept by the student and Clinical Coordinator.
 All time absent from the Clinical Education Centers must be made up before the end of each term.
 Failure to complete assigned clinical hours will result in an incomplete in the clinical education course (for additional information, refer to clinical eligibility section of this document).
 Regular attendance is extremely important in this program.
 To emphasize this significance and to avoid confusion, program personnel will follow the guidelines listed below.
 If a student must be absent from clinical assignment, he/she must personally notify:

 - 1. The Clinical Coordinator - 2.
-The Clinical Education Facility assigned time and must not be arranged on days or times when the student has scheduled classes.
+The Clinical Education Facility/Clinical Preceptor(s)